relativity

 Gamma factor between means

-Consider the mean between two quantities: The arithmetic mean is The harmonic mean is Consider a factor γ2 that transforms a harmonic mean into an arithmetic mean: so that which equals the gamma factor of relativity theory.
-Or consider the mean between these two: The arithmetic mean is The harmonic mean is Consider a factor …
+Consider the mean between two quantities: The arithmetic mean is The harmonic mean is where which equals the gamma factor of the Lorentz transformation.
+The geometric mean is Then the factor γ2 transforms a harmonic mean into an arithmetic mean: The inverse γ factor transforms an arithmetic mean into a geometric mean: so that The […]

 Gamma factor between means Read More »